devTarak/personal-voice-assistent/README.md

 - Retrieve accurate and up-to-date information from Wikipedia
 - Obtain the current time effortlessly
 - Enjoy a delightful collection of random jokes
+## Prerequisites

+Before getting started, ensure that you have the following prerequisites:

+- Python installed on your system
+- Internet connectivity for accessing online services

 ## Technologies Utilized